minglecm/doc_to_dash/README.md

 # DocToDash

-DocToDash converts documentation files (at the moment only YARD) into a classes and methods docset that can then be loaded into the docset viewing program: Dash.
+DocToDash converts documentation files (Rdoc Darkfish / YARD) into a classes and methods docset that can then be loaded into the docset viewing program: Dash.

 ## Installation